Aeronavics/coax-testrig/README.md

 # About
 Contains all the code used for the investigation of optimizing thrust and efficiency of coaxial propeller systems.
 This was conducted and created by the 2022 - 2023 interns.

+This branch contains the code to conduct each test through the terminal.

 ## Pre-requisites
 [Python3](https://www.python.org/) and [Arduino IDE](https://www.arduino.cc/en/software) as linked.
 The following modules are also required with their install commands seen below: